pmagar9564/Data.py-/README.md

-# Basics way of handling list and Dictionary
+# Basics way of handling list and Dictionary !

-# Basics complex data structure, can be used in the database of real world, scenario or in gaming ....
+# Basics complex data structure,
+# Can be used in the database of real world, scenario or in gaming .. ....
+# Hurray